tazama-lf/docs/Product/Archive/Technology-Selection.md

 ### Why Function as a Service?

-Tazama system is modular.
+Tazama platform is modular.
 We want to be able to commission and decommission Typologies, Rules, Channels with ease.
 So these components are associated with each other but function independently.
 Hence they are implemented as functions.
 Functions need to be invoked by providing inputs and they will create output that needs to be consumed.
 Hence these functions are implemented as a Service.

 ### FaaS alternatives